Good Faith Marriage

 Documents for a green card through marriage

-The documents you can offer as a proof of a good faith marriage include but are not limited to:
+The documents you can offer as evidence of a bona fide marriage include but are not limited to:

 1. Wedding pictures – showing the couple together and with family and friends.
 You may also use wedding invitations as well.
 It is a common mistake to include only photos of the wedding.